 FOCUS ON THE ONE THING.
 Spend a lot of time on “The one thing” that can take you to the goal, and think carefully on how you can build the necessary habits to keep the right course in the long run.
 Successful people build their lives and their schedules around their “one thing”.

 “People do not decide their futures, they decide their habits and their habits decide their futures.” – F. M. Alexander

-AN INTERVIEW WITH YOUR OLDER SELF.
-Pretend you are interviewing yourself as an 80-year-old and ask yourself to look back on life.
-This exercise can help set priorities right.
-By all means, consider studies on what old people have often regretted with their lives.
-For example, a study has shown: (1) that they too late realized that happiness was a choice, (2) too often built up too many emotions that became difficult to deal with, (3) spent too much time trying to support themselves so that they did not have time to build a life and (4) wished they dared to live a life true to themselves – not according to the expectations of others.
+INTERVIEW YOUR OLDER SELF.
+Pretend to interview yourself as an 80-year-old and ask yourself to look back on life.
+This can help set priorities.
+A study has shown examples of what old people have often regretted with their lives: (1) they too late realized that happiness was a choice, (2) too often built up too many emotions that became difficult to deal with, (3) spent too much time trying to support themselves so that they did not have time to build a life, (4) wished they dared to live a life true to themselves – not according to the expectations of others.

 LOOK AT THE FULL PICTURE.
 Life is like juggling five balls; work, family, health, friends and integrity.
 The work ball is made of rubber and the other four are made of glass.
 If you drop the work ball, it bounces up and you can catch it.
 If you drop any of the other balls, they will break.
 The environment is very important for your well-being as health, inspiration, instincts and behaviors are contagious according to many studies.

 80/20 PRINCIPLE.
 20% of the activities do 80% of the work.
 20% of the 20% most important activities are 4%.
 These 4% make a bigger difference than the other 16%.
 Once you have found out what your top 4% are, remind yourself each morning.
 Study others who have entered the same field.
 And most important of all: dare to close the door to less valuable activities: “I don’t know the key to success, but the key to failure is trying to please everyone”.